Contrast-Security-OSS/contrast-maven-plugin/README.md

 * App version can be generated using $TRAVIS_BUILD_NUMBER or $CIRCLE_BUILD_NUM
 * Source packaging changed to com.contrastsecurity.maven.plugin

+## An Example

+We have a working example up on a Spring Boot application here: https://github.com/Contrast-Security-OSS/vulnerable-spring-boot-application

 ## Documentation

 Always refer to Contrast's Open Docs site for the most up to date documentation: https://docs.contrastsecurity.com/tools-build.html#maven